scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-203.md

 ---
 layout: answer
 title: "What is the standard unit of measurement for the maximum n"
-blurb: "According to Search Storage, IOPS (input/output operations per second) is the standard unit of measurement for the maximum number of reads and writes to"
+blurb: "<p>According to <a href="https://searchstorage.techtarget.com/definition/IOPS-input-output-operations-per-second">Search Storage,</a> IOPS (input/output op"
 quid: 203
 ---